What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Online surveys: These are ideal to understand user requirements through a series of questionnaires filled online.

-Guerilla research: This approach is excellent for web development teams that need fast validations of the ideas with in-person surveys.
+Guerilla research: This web development strategy is excellent teams that need fast validations of the ideas with in-person surveys.

 Parallel design: Allow teams to develop alternative designs that can be compared and decide which one is the best.

 Using the data from such research, you can design user-centric websites and enhance customer journeys by identifying pain points.
-It helps you understand different touchpoints in your interface where users interact and accordingly optimize them for enhanced UX.
+It helps you develop a detailed understanding of different touchpoints in your interface where users interact and accordingly optimize them for enhanced UX.

 For example, Twitter Bootstrap is an open-source, CSS-based frontend framework that helps create mobile-first websites.
 The best part of Bootstrap is that it includes responsive design templates, grids, etc.

 Similarly, you can use other frameworks like Angular and React for component-based UI development.
-While Angular offers material design components that you can leverage for web app design, React has a wide range of ready-to-use components for your UI.
+While Angular offers material design components to overcome web design challenges, React has a wide range of ready-to-use components for your UI.

 When it comes to designing an optimized and user-centric design, there are many web development frameworks that you can leverage.
 However, some of these frameworks may not be platform-specific, which is why it is crucial to make the right choice for excellent UI design.